hyperledger-archives/sawtooth-docs-archive/faq/validator.md

 connection to the validator network and to start topology build-out (discovery and connection to more peer validators).

-## For static peering do I need to specify all validator nodes, or just some of them?
+<h2>For static peering do I need to specify all validator nodes, or just some
+of them?</h2>

 For static, you need to specify all nodes.
 I recommend dynamic peering where you don\'t need to specify all of them, just a good sampling (with